Candy-Themed Kids Party

 This Candy-Themed Kids Party is perfect for a birthday, end-of-school bash, team party and more.
 These ideas are geared toward kids ages 6-10 and complete with sugary fun and sweet surprises.

 Candy-Themed Kids Party Invitations

-Sweetly invite your guests by either making your own invitations or purchase some found online.
-One idea if you make your own invitations is to purchase large lollipops and attaching tags with all the details of the event.
-Or you can simplify your event planning process by selecting one of the gorgeous kids party invitations available from Sendomatic!
+Sweetly invite your guests by either making your own invitations or purchasing some found online.
+One idea, if you make your own invitations, is to purchase large lollipops and attach tags with all the details of the event.
+Or you can simplify your event planning process by selecting one of the gorgeous kid’s party invitations available from Sendomatic!

 Create areas where different games or activities can be played and tickets can be won that are redeemable at the candy shop.